 Cleaning the Child

 We put him in the shower fully dressed.
 We disrobed him in the tub before turning the water on.
 Cleaning under the fingernails was the worst part.
 Having him soak in the tub rather than take a shower helped.
-Give them toys to get them to sit longer and keep hands under water.
+Give them toys to get them to sit longer and keep their hands underwater.

 And, while you’re doing all of this–be aware of the attention you are giving the child.
 It is rare that smearing feces is solely a gimmick to get your attention.
 But, in the event that it is, you don’t want to reinforce it.